-This machine has been designed in accordance with EN ISO 5395:2013 and ANSI B71.4-2017 and meets these standards when you add the appropriate weight kit, ballast, CE decals, and guard kit.
+This machine has been designed in accordance with ANSI B71.4-2017 and meets these standards when you add the appropriate weight kit and ballast.

 This product is capable of amputating hands and feet and of throwing objects.
 Always follow all safety instructions to avoid serious personal injury.